Ultimate Power: Issue Seven

-Aboard the Helicarrier, Spider-Man confronts Nick Fury about Dr. Doom's involvement in the Supreme Universe.
-Fury reveals that he recruited Dr. Doom to alter Reed Richards' probes to transmit information to S.H.I.E.L.D. before reporting back to Richards.
+Aboard the Helicarrier, Spider-Man confronts Nick Fury about Doctor Doom's involvement in the Supreme Universe.
+Fury reveals that he recruited Doom to alter Reed Richards' probes to transmit information to S.H.I.E.L.D. before reporting back to Richards.

 In the Supremeverse Pentagon, Burbank gloats to an unconscious Richards that the Defense Department approached him to develop a weapon to kill Hyperion.
 The alien organism raging across the country is the result, with Richards' probes serving as a scapegoat to eliminate the trail to the Defense Department.
 Reed, previously feigning unconsciousness, takes Burbank hostage and demands Burbank reveal the truth to the world.

 Aboard the S.H.I.E.L.D.
 Helicarrier, Fury leads Spider-Man to the hangar of the Helicarrier to reveal his secret weapon, a drugged and unconscious Hulk.

 In the Pentagon, the X-Men rescue Richards.
 Before they can escape, the roof disintegrates, leaving Richards and the X-Men staring at Squadron Supreme of Earth-712, who declare that their world too was destroyed; they also demand answers.

 Issue Eight

 The Earth-712 Squadron Supreme attacks the Ultimate force, with all sides clearly confused about the presence of more doppelgangers in the Supremeverse.
-On the street, Thor defeats Hyperion and prepares to rejoin the melee when he is stopped by Dr. Spectrum, who reasons with Thor and asks him to help seek out the truth behind the entire affair.
+On the street, Thor defeats Hyperion and prepares to rejoin the melee when he is stopped by Doctor Spectrum, who reasons with Thor and asks him to help seek out the truth behind the entire affair.

-Dr. Doom defeats Iron Man and is attacked by the Thing, who rips Doom apart and reveals him as a Doombot.
+Doctor Doom defeats Iron Man and is attacked by the Thing, who rips Doom apart and reveals him as a Doombot.
 As Squadron Supreme 31916 attacks Squadron Supreme 712, Nighthawk 712 approaches Captain America, mistaking him for the Captain America of Earth-616.
 Scarlet Witch reveals that her powers have resulted in this unusual doppelganger phenomenon.

 On the Helicarrier, Nick Fury orders Spider-Man to oversee the Hulk and act as his "conscience" as Hulk leaps into the fray.